beatricecrippa/challenge1/README.md

     Nesterov
 };
 ```

+Using the Getpot library, the user also has the possibility to set the numerical parameters required for solving the minimization problem.

 ### Repository Contents
 + include: Contains header files, including method.hpp and helper.hpp.
 + src: Contains source code files, with main.cpp being the primary file.